 - Know the basics, and don’t want their workflow interrupted without good reason

-- Want actionable, relevant information about: new possibilities, updates to features they use often, and new features that could increase productivity
+- Want actionable, relevant information about updates to features they use often and new features that could increase productivity

 - Don’t want to be sold to, unless an offering is clearly tailored to their needs

 With these considerations in mind, you can more carefully select an appropriate scenario where prompts and walkthroughs provide value to users of all types.